Environment Dependent Electron Mass and the H$_0$-Tension: Introduction

 \section{Introduction}

 The tension in the measured values of H$_0$ between early and late time observations persists and is now above the 4$\sigma$ discrepancy level.
-There are a great number of attempts at solving the tension and bringing the two observations into agreement, however, in most cases the tension is only relieved and remains unsolved.
+There are a great number of attempts at solving the tension and bringing the two families of observations into agreement, however, in most cases the tension is only relieved and remains unsolved.
+The authors of \cite{DiValentino:2021izs} and \cite{Schoneberg:2021qvd} review many of the presently leading models and ideas for the resolution of the H$_0$-tension, only a subsection of which we focus on here.
+We consider a modified recombination history with higher recombination redshift, $z_*$, allowing for a higher H$_0$ than expected from current CMB estimates (see \cite{Liu:2019awo} for discussion on the degneracy between $z_*$ and H$_0$).

-The authors of \cite{DiValentino:2021izs} review many of the presently leading models and ideas for the resolution, only a subsection of which we focus on here.
-The models of interest consider modified recombination histories with higher recombination redshifts, $z_*$, allowing for a higher H$_0$ values than expected from current CMB estimates (see \cite{Liu:2019awo} for discussion on the degneracy between $z_*$ and H$_0$).
-Possibly the most straight forward way to allow for a higher $z_*$ is to consider a larger electron mass in the early universe such that recombination occurs at a higher temperature.
-But to seriously consider this as a possible solution to the H$_0$-tension then a convincing mechanism must be provided that would naturally enable the electron mass difference between the early and late universe.
+Possibly the most straightforward way to allow for a higher $z_*$ is by considering either a larger fine-structure constant, $\alpha_{EM}$, or a larger electron mass, $m_e$, in the early universe such that recombination occurs at a higher temperature.
+Both have been extensively studied (see \cite{Hart:2017ndk,Kaplinghat:1998ry,Avelino:2000ea,Battye:2000ds,Avelino:2001nr,Rocha:2003gc,Martins:2003pe,Scoccola:2009xtv,Menegoni:2012tq}) with similar affects on cosmological parameters.
+However, as discussed in \cite{Hart:2019dxi}, it is unlikely that a simple variation in $\alpha_{EM}$ will play a significant role in the H$_0$-tension while changes in $m_e$ remain a viable solution thanks in large part to the difference in dependencies that the Thompson scattering cross-section has on the two parameters, $\sigma_T \approx \alpha_{EM}^2/m_e^2$.
+And even though the concept of varying fundamental constants has been around at least since the 1980s \cite{Terazawa:1981ga}, to seriously consider a varying $m_e$ as a possible solution to the H$_0$-tension then a convincing mechanism must be provided that would naturally enable $m_e$ to differ between the early and late universe.
 Such is the focus of this article.